-All of them are welcome.
+All are welcome.

 Reiki is spirit moving through an attuned, and prepared vessel toward a willing recipient.
 It moves like warm, nourishing, knowing sentience — not forcing, not imposing, always honoring the intelligence and will of the person receiving it.
 It shines into the deepest recesses of memory, of ancestry, of story.
 And what it finds there, it makes pono.
 Whole.
 Right.